probmods/webppl/docs/optimization.rst

 .. describe:: ELBO

-   This is the KL divergence between the guide and the target, also know as the evidence lower-bound.
+   This is the evidence lower bound (ELBO).
 Optimizing this objective yields variational inference.

    The following options are supported: